amitesh18896/SidebarAngularDotnetCore/README.md

-command to upload project in github using gitbush
+Command to upload a project to GitHub using Git Bash and, after running the project, see the project's screenshot images.

 amite@DESKTOP-6SEBQ8S MINGW64 ~ (master)
 $ cd "C:\Users\amite\source\repos\SidebarApi"